stinger567/svelt-rating-selector-display/README.md

 # svelt-rating-selector-display

-This is a small svelt app that lets you easily get ratings/reviews from user and display them.
+This is a small svelt component that lets you easily get ratings/reviews from user and display them.
 It uses unicode characters and text as icons.

 Features: